-- The Carolina Biological Bits materials provide a purpose or rationale for the instructional design of the program within the "How to Use ScienceBits in the Classroom: Best Practices" PDF.
+• The Carolina Biological Bits materials provide a purpose or rationale for the instructional design of the program within the "How to Use ScienceBits in the Classroom: Best Practices" PDF.
 In this document, ScienceBits provides an explanation for why materials are designed the way they are.
-Materials highlight key features of the instructional design, like each lesson offering a "learning objective" outlining overarching learning goals for each phenomenon or engineering problem.
-Materials give an explanation of the phenomenon or engineering problem.
-The learning objectives are further broken by knowledge acquired, skills developed, and attitudes section. - This document also provides a framework explaining the main intent or goals of the program.
-Materials provide a Teacher's Guide that thoroughly describes the program's instructional approaches and references the researched-based strategies present in each unit. - In the Science Bits introductory resources for teachers, a detailed rationale for the use of the 5E instructional method is explained with a heavy emphasis on students constructing explanations rather than teachers giving explanations and giving the why behind this design (i.e., Students construct their own understanding of a scientific idea through firsthand observations or models they have developed, which leads to deeper learning than if the teacher just tells them the explanation).
+Materials highlight key features of the instructional design.
+This document also provides a framework explaining the main intent or goals of the program.
+Materials provide a Teacher's Guide that thoroughly describes the program's instructional approaches and references the researched-based strategies present in each unit.

+- In the Science Bits introductory resources for teachers, a detailed rationale for the use of the 5E instructional method is explained with a heavy emphasis on students constructing explanations rather than teachers giving explanations, and giving the reason behind this design (i.e., Students construct their own understanding of a scientific idea through firsthand observations or models they have developed, which leads to deeper learning than if the teacher just tells them the explanation).
 The materials provide a framework explaining the intent of the program.
 For example, materials provide an Introduction to Science Bits Dossier that describes the methodology and pedagogy of the program, instructional approaches, and research-based strategies present in each unit. - Science Bits curriculum materials clearly outline the student learning goal(s) behind each phenomenon or engineering problem in the learning objectives tab under guides.
-For example, in the unit "The Solar System," students analyze and interpret data to develop a scale model of the solar system concerning the distances and the dimensions of the planets and the Sun from the grade 7 TEKS.
+For example, in the unit, "The Earth in the Universe," in the grade 8 TEKS, students explain the role of gravity in the motions of the planets, satellites, and all space bodies.
 Science Bits curriculum provides teachers with the scientific concepts for the materials.
 Each lesson offers a "learning objective" outlining overarching learning goals for each phenomenon or engineering problem.
 Materials give an explanation of the phenomenon or engineering problem.
-Set us and stitudes are further broken down by knowledge acquired, skills developed, and attitudes sections.
+The learning objectives are further broken down by knowledge acquired, skills developed, and attitudes sections.